AnhPC03/yolov5-export-to-cpu-mnn/README.md

 # Export YOLOv5 to run on Intel/AMD CPU
-Export processing consists of two steps:
+Export processing consists of two steps:<br />
-1️⃣ Convert Pytorch model weights to MNN model weights.
+1️⃣ Convert Pytorch model weights to MNN model weights.<br />
-2️⃣ Run the inference on Intel/AMD CPU.
+2️⃣ Run the inference on Intel/AMD CPU.<br />

 ## Documentation
-ℹ️ MNN is a lightweight deep neural network inference engine.
+ℹ️ MNN is a lightweight deep neural network inference engine.<br />
-🔎 You can find more information about MNN in [here](https://www.yuque.com/mnn/en/about).
+🔎 You can find more information about MNN in [here](https://www.yuque.com/mnn/en/about).<br />
-🔎 MNN github repository in [here](https://github.com/alibaba/MNN).
+🔎 MNN github repository in [here](https://github.com/alibaba/MNN).<br />

 ## Requirements
 👍 Python>=3.6.0 is required.